toilacube/Auto-search-and-download-idol-image-on-twitter/README.md

-Here is the preference that i have learned to make these code:
+Here is the preferences that i have learned to make these code:

 Tweepy:
 https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet